-Our team has over 45 years of combined experience assisting individuals who are suffering from student loan debt.
-We offer different solutions based on each individual situation.
-Clients wishing to reduce their principle balance will likely hire us for a student loan modification.
-Please read below to understand who is eligible for modification and how our solutions work.
+Our team has over 45 years of combined experience assisting individuals who are suffering from student loans.
+We offer custom solutions tailored to each of our client’s needs.
+Individuals that want to cancel their contract or reduce their loan balance will hire us for a student loan modification.
+Please read below to understand who is eligible for our modification services.

 Determining Eligibility for Student Loan Modification

-The most important part of the process is ensuring you are eligible for a student loan modification or complete cancellation of your student loan.
+The most important part of the process is ensuring you are eligible for a modification or complete cancellation of your student loan.

 If you meet one of the criteria descriptions below, you may be eligible for an attorney-based student loan modification: